conda-forge/conda-forge.github.io/docs/how-to/advanced/several-versions.md

 This operation can only be performed by users with write acccess to the feedstock.
 :::

-In the local copy of your [forked repository](../basics/fork-sync.md), create a branch named after the version you want to maintain.
+In the local copy of your [forked repository](../basics/fork-sync.md), create a branch named after the release line you want to maintain.
 For example, for `3.10`, it could be:

 ```bash
 git checkout main